Deducting Business-Related Interest Loan Payments

 Learn which type of loan interest payments are--and are not--deductible.

 By , J.D.
+USC Gould School of Law

 Interest you pay on business loans is usually a currently deductible business expense.
 It makes no difference whether you pay the interest on a bank loan, personal loan, credit card, line of credit, car loan, or real estate mortgage for business real property.
 Nor does it matter whether the collateral you used to get the loan was business or personal property.
 If you use the money for business, the interest you pay to get that money is a deductible business expense.
 It's how you use the money that counts, not how you get it.
 Borrowed money is used for business when you buy something with the money that's deductible as a business expense.

 Your deduction begins only when you spend the borrowed funds for business purposes.
-You get no business deduction for interest you pay on money that you keep in the bank.
+You get no business deduction for interest you pay on money you keep in the bank.
 Money in the bank is considered an investment.

-Because interest on money you borrow for personal purposes—like buying clothes or taking vacations—is not deductible, you should avoid paying this type of interest whenever possible.
+Because interest on money you borrow for personal purposes—like buying clothes or taking vacations—isn't deductible, you should avoid paying this type of interest whenever possible.
 If you own a business, you can do this by borrowing money to pay your business expenses and then using the money your business earns to pay off your personal debt.
 By doing this, you "replace" your nondeductible personal interest expense with deductible business expenses.

 Car Loans

-If you use your car for business, you can deduct the interest that you pay on your car loan as an interest expense.
-You can take this deduction whether you deduct your car expenses using the actual expense method or the standard mileage rate, because the standard mileage rate was not intended to encompass interest on a car loan.
+If you use your car for business, you can deduct the interest you pay on your car loan as an interest expense.
+You can take this deduction whether you deduct your car expenses using the actual expense method or the standard mileage rate because the standard mileage rate was not intended to encompass interest on a car loan.

-If you use your car only for business, you can deduct all of the interest you pay.
+If you use your car only for business, you can deduct all the interest you pay.
 If you use it for both business and personal reasons, you can deduct the business percentage of the interest.
 For example, if you use your car 60% of the time for business, you can deduct 60% of the interest you pay on your car loan.

 Loans to Buy a Business

 If you borrow money to buy an interest in an S corporation, partnership, or LLC, it's wise to seek an accountant's help to figure out how to deduct the interest on your loan.
 It must be allocated among the company's assets and, depending on what assets the business owns, the interest might be deductible either as a business expense or as an investment expense, which is more limited.
 Interest on money you borrow to buy stock in a C corporation is always treated as investment interest.
-This is true even if the corporation is small (also called closely held) and its stock is not publicly traded.
+This is true even if the corporation is small (also called "closely held") and its stock is not publicly traded.

 Loans From Relatives and Friends

 If you borrow money from a relative or friend and use it for business purposes, you may deduct the interest you pay on the loan as a business expense.
 However, the IRS is very suspicious of loans between family members and friends.
 You need to carefully document these transactions.
 Treat the loan like any other business loan: Sign a promissory note, pay a reasonable rate of interest, and follow a repayment schedule.
-Keep your cancelled loan payment checks to prove you really paid the interest.
+Keep your canceled loan payment checks to prove you really paid the interest.

 Businesses That Earn Over $25 Million

 Starting 2018, all businesses with average gross receipts of $25 million or more during the prior three years are allowed to deduct interest payments only up to 30% of their adjusted taxable income (income without including depreciation, interest expenses, NOLs).
 Any undeductible interest may be carried forward to be deducted in future years.
-However, real property and farming businesses may elect out of this prohibition, and thereby deduct 100% of their interest expenses each year.
+However, real property and farming businesses may elect out of this prohibition and thereby deduct 100% of their interest expenses each year.
 To do so, they must depreciate their real property under longer periods—30 years (instead of 27.5) for residential property and 40 years (instead of 39) for nonresidential property.

 Interest You Can't Deduct